Introduction to Patient-Reported Outcomes (PROs) Training Workshop, University of York

 - Implementation of PROs in clinical trials and healthcare settings & commissioning;

-- PROs and healthcare agencies: FDA, EMA and NICE.
+- PROMs and healthcare agencies: FDA, EMA and NICE.

 - An understanding of the basic concepts of patient-reported outcomes;